ronaldgameking/citra-nand/README.md

 2. Run the `.bat` file in any directory you want.
 3. Follow the instructions on-screen
 ## Compiling
-There is no compiling needed, its a batch file.  :smile:
+There is no compiling needed, its a batch file.
 ## Portable?
 Yes, there is portable mode coming!
 To run this in **portable mode**, place this into the directory of the **Citra executable**.